In collaboration with British Lion Eggs

 - French Toast Waffles

-I do hope you try my delicious Soft Poached Eggs, Sweetcorn Frittas & Crispy Bacon for breakfast or brunch this weekend!
+I do hope you try my delicious Soft Poached Eggs, Sweetcorn Fritters & Crispy Bacon for breakfast or brunch this weekend!

-Please leave a comment and rating as it makes my day when you do.
-Plus you can share a photo with me by tagging @FabFood4All on social media!
+Do leave a comment and rating below as it makes my day.
+Plus you can share a photo with me by tagging @FabFood4All on Instagram!

 Pin for later!